 Many veterans might be uncertain about this type of loan because of what may happen with interest rates in the future.
 While it is good to be cautious, present financial issues may be more important than future costs.
 This loan allows for monthly savings right now, which could allow for savings later as well.
 There are pros and cons to every loan option.
-Borrowers must look at each side and decide which the right alternative is for them and their current situation.
+Borrowers must look at each side and decide which is the right alternative for them and their current situation.

-Many homeowners may choose this option for a loan because it hardly makes sense to pay a fixed rate for thirty years when they will mostly likely be out of their homes and loans before then anyway.
-If the borrower is looking for a jumbo loan, an ARM is probably the best choice for them.
-It will offer them substantial savings over a thirty-year loan because the rates are normally quite a bit higher while jumbo hybrid ARM rates are generally much lower.
+Many homeowners may choose this option for a loan because it doesn’t makes sense to pay a fixed rate for thirty years when they will mostly likely move out of their homes and loans before then anyway.
+It’s also important to note that if the borrower is looking for a jumbo loan, an ARM is probably the best choice for them.
+It will offer them substantial savings over a thirty-year loan because the rates are normally quite a bit higher with ordinary jumbos while jumbo hybrid ARM rates are generally much lower.